Gkcloud5/Better-future/Cron jobs.md

 #### Explanation about it:

 * Cron is used to schedule tasks using cron.
-* there is a service that runs programs f
+* there is a service that runs programs for you at whatever time you schedule.
+*